jdsalmonson/jdsalmonson.github.io/_posts/2025-01-19-livermore-summer-2024.md

 ---
 layout: post
 title: Livermore Summer 2024: Hot August Nights
-categories: [Physics, Livermore]
+categories: [Physics, Climate, Livermore]
 ---

 # Summer Bummer: Quantifying the Hot Summer of 2024 in Livermore, CA.

+| Quarterly warm evenings count in Livermore compared to ocean surface temperature over 20 years.|
+|:--:|
+| [![temps_quarterly_w_ocean_buoy.png](../images/livermore_summer_2024/temps_quarterly_w_ocean_buoy.png)](../images/livermore_summer_2024/temps_quarterly_w_ocean_buoy.png) |
+| *Number of evenings per seasonal quarter exceeding the mean on that date by more than 10°F.  The summer quarter (Jul-Sep) of 2024 had the most exceptionally warm evenings, specifically 15, of any quarter of the last 20 years, including the multi-year drought of 2014-2017.
+Also, exceptional ocean surface temperatures off the coast of California generally correlate with frequency of warm evenings.* |

 ## Abstract

 *In Livermore, CA the summer of 2024, specifically the quarter from July through September, had more excessively warm evenings than any quarter over the last 20 years.
 These warm evenings, defined as having a temperature at 9 o'clock in the evening that is 10° Fahrenheit above the mean temperature at 9 PM on that date, are typically indicative of high pressure that keeps the cooling ocean breezes at bay.
 While such occasional warm, high pressure evenings have always been a feature of Livermore weather, it appears that such evenings are more common over the last decade (2014 - 2024) than the decade prior (2004 - 2014).
 Furthermore, the frequency of these warm evenings correlates with the surface temperature of the Pacific Ocean off the San Francisco coast.*

-| Quarterly warm evenings count in Livermore compared to ocean surface temperature over 20 years.|
-|:--:|
-| [![temps_quarterly_w_ocean_buoy.png](../images/livermore_summer_2024/temps_quarterly_w_ocean_buoy.png)](../images/livermore_summer_2024/temps_quarterly_w_ocean_buoy.png) |
-| *Number of evenings per seasonal quarter exceeding the mean on that date by more than 10°F.  The summer quarter (Jul-Sep) of 2024 had the most exceptionally warm evenings, specifically 15, of any quarter of the last 20 years, including the multi-year drought of 2014-2017.
-Also, exceptional ocean surface temperatures off the coast of California generally correlate with frequency of warm evenings.* |

 ---